chains-project/sbom.exe/README.md

 The project is structured as follows:

-1. `fingerprint-generator` - Maven plugin that generates fingerprints for _all_ classfiles in a JAR file.
+1. `classfile-fingerprint` - Maven plugin that generates fingerprints for _all_ classfiles in a JAR file.
 2. `watchdog-agent` - Java agent that is attached to the JVM and verifies the fingerprints of loaded classes.

 > **Note:** The `watchdog-agent` is not yet implemented.

-## `fingerprint-generator`
+## `classfile-fingerprint`

 Run it as follows: